MrZer0x0/EncoreMP/README.md

 		- There is no penalty to damage for being below 50 agility
 		- For example if a character had 100 skill, strength and agility they would do 175% damage with long blades
 		- If they had 30 agility, 50 strength and 50 skill they would do 100% weapon damage
-	- **Axes** gain additional bonus damage from the characters endurance score when it is above 50, as well as from their strength and skill
+	- **Maces and Axes** gain additional bonus damage from the characters strength score when it is above 50, in addition to the normal bonuses the character receives from their strength and from their skill
 		- This follows all of the same rules as described above for long blades
-	- **Maces** gain additional bonus damage from the characters strength score when it is above 50, in addition to the normal bonuses the character receives from their strength and from their skill
-		- This follows all of the same rules as described above for long blades
-		- For example if a character had 50 skill and 100 strength, they gain a +50% damage bonus when using maces.
-This is because they first receive the baseline +25% damage boost that all weapons would get from 100 strength, and then the additional +25% boost from strength that maces receive using the same logic as described for long blades
+		- For example if a character had 50 skill and 100 strength, they gain a +50% damage bonus when using maces or axes.
+This is because they first receive the baseline +25% damage boost that all weapons would get from 100 strength, and then the additional +25% boost from strength that maces/axes receive using the same logic as described for long blades
-		- In effect maces scale twice with strength
+		- In effect maces/axes scale twice with strength
 	- **Staves** (a sub-set of blunt weapons) receive a flat +20% to hit chance, and do not take the -15% to hit that other 2h weapons do
 		- In the base game staves are classed as belonging to a different weapon group than all other blunt weapons.
 Staves are classified as `BluntTwoWide` weapons in the core game ESM files, and all staff like weapons added by the original developers have very low damage comapred to all other weapon types
 		-  The +20% bonus to hit was given to everything in the `BluntTwoWide` weapon category.
 As a result if modded content adds powerful two handed blunt weapons to this category, they will wrongly recieve the accuracy bonus and may be overpowered